com-480-data-visualization/project-2023-viz-ionaries/README.md

 #### 1- [Breweries, reviews : ](https://www.kaggle.com/datasets/ankurnapa/brewery-dataset?select=beers.csv)

 This dataset is made up of three files, the data seems to be well organized and clean, with consistency in each column (string format, etc.).
+Little to no pre-processing of the columns will be needed, apart from the creation of a 'meta-style' column, allowing us to group similar beer styles together.

 The data is from 1996 to 2018, and contains 9'073'128 reviews of 358'873 beers from 50'347 breweries.
 The data is organized as follows :

 - beers.csv (358'873 entries):
     - id : beer tag